rajat5ranjan/OpenVino-People-Counter-App-IntelEdgeAI/WRITEUP.md

 - Model 1: [Ssd_inception_v2_coco]
   - [https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md]
   - Converted the model to intermediate representation using the following command.
 Further, this model lacked accuracy as it didn't detect people correctly in the video.
-  - Made some alterations to the threshold for increasing its accuracy but the results were not fruitful.
   - The model was insufficient for the app because when i tested it failed on intervals and it didn't found the bounding boxes around the person and for next person.

 - Model 2: [Faster_rcnn_inception_v2_coco_2018_01_28]
   - [https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md]
-  - Converted the model to intermediate representation using the following command.
-Model -2 i.e. Faster_rcnn_inception_v2_coco, performed really well in the output video.
-After using a threshold of 0.4, the model works better than the previous approaches.
+  - Converted the model to intermediate representation using the following command. it performed really well in the output video.
+The model works better than the previous approaches.
   - After managing the shape attribute it worked quite well.

 - Model 3: [person-detection-retail-0013]